rdela/netlify-cms-sveltekit/README.md

 ```

 > You can preview the built app with `npm run preview`.
 However, this should _not_ be used to serve your app in production.

+## History

+This repo was originally cloned from <https://github.com/buhrmi/sveltekit-netlify-cms> on 2022-04-11